-There have been 11 unprovoked attacks, all men, in the Waltham, Massachusetts community, and all victims have been hit upon their head top with a blunt object that often knocks them to the ground and require medical attention.
+There have been 11 unprovoked attacks, all men, in the Waltham, Massachusetts community, and all victims have been hit upon their head top with a blunt object that often knocks them to the ground and requires medical attention.

 The Boston suburb of Waltham is living in fear because the assailant has not been caught.
 The attacks started on Nov.
 10 in the GardenCrest Apartment Complex, but they have spread downtown, 10 miles west of Boston.